 - 13.1.
 The HE Acceptable Behaviour Policy is supported by a range of detailed policies and procedures where you can find further information.
 These are:

-- HE Complaints Policy and Procedures
+- HE Complaints Policy and Procedure

+- Harassment and Sexual Misconduct Policy

 - Data Protection Policy

 - Data Retention Policy

 - HE Attendance and Active Study Policy and Procedure

-- HE Extension and Extenuating Circumstances Policy
+- HE Assessments, Extensions, and Extenuating Circumstances Policy

-- SEND Policy
+- HE Disability Support for Students Policy

+- Special Educational Needs and Disability (SEND) policy

 - HE Student Terms and Conditions

 - Health and Safety Policy

-- Privacy Notices
+- Privacy Policy

 - Safeguarding Policy

 - 13.2.
 External sources of information are:

-- Equality Act 2010

-- Department of Education Searching, Screening and Confiscation Guidance

-- Health and Safety Act 1974

-- Office for Student (OfS) Student Rights and Welfare - Office for the Independent Adjudicator (OIA)
+- Equality Act 2010 - Department of Education Searching, Screening and Confiscation Guidance - Health and Safety Act 1974 - Office for Student (OfS) Student Rights and Welfare - Office for the Independent Adjudicator (OIA)